In a Nutshell: Up in the air, down in Florida and a Golden Birthday

 And then I took a train back to Boston on Easter Sunday to swap my clothes out before flying back to Orlando on Monday morning.
 Yes, it’s exhausting.
 But that’s my normal.
 At least Florida is warm.
 And there’s no shortage of different foodie spots to try.
 My coworker Allie discovered this great spot called First Watch that has a delicious and fresh breakfast menu.
 It’s a nice way to start your day before heading to the office and getting sucked into back to back meeting craziness.
 I’m personally in love with their avocado toast.

 And of course, balance is everything in life.
-Sometimes you start your day with protein and healthy fats, and sometimes your day ends hoarding half-price Easter candy at Walgreens.
+Sometimes you start your day with protein bars and healthy fats to have energy for the gym, and sometimes your day ends hoarding half-price Easter candy at Walgreens.
 That’s balance.
 Allie was extra psyched for some half priced Peeps last week!

 And then I turned 31 on the 31st.
 My golden birthday.
 Celebrated on an airplane flying home in 60mph winds on Thursday night (with an extra 45 minutes circling over Logan, thanks mother nature).
 I felt really old when I realized this picture was taken 30 years ago!